schofida/mlod-enhancements/mlod-new-heroic-paths.md

 - Equipment that is the correct size for you costs and weighs four times as much as normal.
 - You cannot wear incorrectly-sized armor, but you can still use medium-sized weapons without penalty.
 - You suffer disadvantage on all dexterity skill checks.
-- Once per turn, when you hit a creature with an attack with a weapon correctly sized for you, you can move it 5 feet to an unoccupied space, provided the creature is of one or more sizes smaller than you.
+- When you hit a creature with a weapon with the heavy property, you can move the creature 5 ft as a bonus action, provided the creature is of 1 or more sizes smaller than you.
-- When you score a critical hit to a creature with a weapon correctly sized for you, attack rolls against that creature are made with advantage until the start of your next turn.
-- Weapons that are correctly sized for you now add an extra 1d8 to damage rolls.
+- Weapons with the heavy property for you now add an extra 1d8 to damage rolls.
-- When making an Intimidation check, you can use your choice of your strength modifier or your charisma modifier.
+- When making an Intimidation check, you can use your choice of your strength modifier instead of your charisma modifier.

 ---